jereediv/The_Reason/README.md

 - The team will be meeting during regular class hours over Zoom (Tuesday, Thursday, Saturday) and primarily communicating in non office hours through Slack.
 Additional meetings times can be scheduled as neccessary based on individual schedules.
 - Project Outline
 We looked at data for over 40,950 trending YouTube video from different countries to identity factors that contribute to a successful trending YouTube video.
 Once identifying key features that predict trendability, we'll be building a model to estimate the amoutn a time until a YouTube may trend.
+- Questions
+	- Which video category (e.g., Entertainment, Gaming, Comedy, etc.) has the largest number of trending videos and which video remained the most on the trending videos list?
+	- Output variations - how long does it take to get to trending?
+	- Can video subject predict view count?

 # Presentation
 - Topic: Analyzing daily trending YouTube videos